aniloncloud/mcp/src/aws-location-mcp-server/README.md

 ## Security Considerations

 - Use AWS profiles for credential management
-- Use IAM policies to restrict access to only the required AWS Location Service resources
+- Use IAM policies to restrict access to only the required Amazon Location Service resources
-- Consider using temporary credentials or AWS IAM roles for enhanced security
+- Use temporary credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN) from AWS STS for enhanced security
+- Implement AWS IAM roles with temporary credentials for applications and services
+- Regularly rotate credentials and use the shortest practical expiration time for temporary credentials